jeffreylanters/react-unity-webgl/documentation/docs/main-concepts/data-conversion.md

 For arrays of primitive types, emscripten provides different ArrayBufferViews into it’s heap for different sizes of integer, unsigned integer or floating point representations of memory: HEAP8, HEAPU8, HEAP16, HEAPU16, HEAP32, HEAPU32, HEAPF32, HEAPF64.
 To access a texture in WebGL, emscripten provides the GL.textures array which maps native texture IDs from Unity to WebGL texture objects.
 WebGL functions can be called on emscripten’s WebGL context, GLctx.

 A basic implementation could look something like this.
 In this example a series of methods is merged into the Unity library making this methods availble in CSharp.
 Each of these methods contain an example on how to handle specific types of data.
-No worries, the methods used for the conversion such as "Pointer_stringify" and "HEAPF32" are available natively.
+No worries, the methods used for the conversion such as "UTF8ToString" and "HEAPF32" are available natively.

 ```js showLineNumbers title="Example: Converting Data Types"
 mergeInto(LibraryManager.library, {